Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue helps Bipolar Disorder

-A study at Dalhousie University in Halifax compared the effectiveness of lamotrigine (Lamictal®) along with daily supplementation of either 195 mg or 15 mg of Methylene Blue in patients with bipolar disorder.
+This study at Dalhousie University in Halifax compared the effectiveness of lamotrigine (Lamictal®) along with daily supplementation of either 195 mg or 15 mg of Methylene Blue in patients with Bipolar Disorder.

 Patients took a dose (Lamictal and either 195 mg or 15 mg of Methylene Blue) for three months.
-Then switched to the other dose for 3 months.
+Then proceeded to reduce Methylene Blue dosage for an extended period of 3 months.
 The team found that bipolar participants had reduced depression and anxiety when taking the higher dose of Methylene Blue compared to when they were on the lower dose.

 Recommended safe doses based on clinical studies with animals and humans ranges from 0.5 – 4 mg/kg.
 So a 90 kg (200 lb.) body weight translates to 45 – 360 mg of Methylene Blue.